al1fandi/hr-project/README.md

 5. Employee origin distribution
 6. Work location distribution

-You can see the dashboard below and you can access the document by clicking this [LINK](https://public.tableau.com/shared/ZG5J378ND?:display_count=n&:origin=viz_share_link).
+You can see the dashboard below and you can access the document by clicking this **[LINK](https://public.tableau.com/shared/ZG5J378ND?:display_count=n&:origin=viz_share_link)**

 ![dashboard](https://github.com/al1fandi/HR_Project/blob/main/image/dashboard.png?raw=true)

 # Conclusion
+* There are more male employees, but the number of male and female employees does not differ much.
+* The age range of most employees is 25-34.
+* 74% of employees work in the head office, and some are remote.
+* The average length of service for employees is 7 years.
+* Out of a total of 14, there is only 1 department that has the most female employees, the rest are dominated by male.
+* The job title 'Research Assistant II' has the highest number of employees.
+* Auditing is the department that has the most terminations.
+* Many employees come from the state of Ohio.
+* The percentage of employee changes decreased in 2003, 2005, 2006 and increased again until 2020.
+* The longest average tenure in the Auditing department is 10 years.